 Halloween decorations may attract wildlife

-PHOENIX — Halloween is on the horizon and soon those carefully carved pumpkins sitting outside may be attracting some unwanted trick-or-treaters: hungry wildlife looking for an easy meal.
+PHOENIX — The Halloween season is upon us and those carefully carved pumpkins sitting outside may be attracting some unwanted trick-or-treaters: hungry javelina and other wildlife looking for an easy meal.

-AZGFD recommends that jack-o-lanterns, uncarved pumpkins and cornucopias be displayed indoors on window sills so they can be seen from outside if desired, and discarded securely to help prevent encounters with foraging wildlife.
+The department recommends that jack-o-lanterns, uncarved pumpkins and cornucopias be displayed indoors on window sills so they can be seen from outside if desired, and discarded securely to help prevent encounters with foraging wildlife.
+If they must be displayed outdoors, be sure to place them high off the ground where they cannot be reached by wildlife.

-The public is reminded that it is illegal under state law (A.R.S.
-13-2927) to feed wildlife in Pima, Maricopa and Pinal counties, with the exception of birds as well as tree squirrels, which are rare at lower elevations.
+Additionally, the public is reminded that it is illegal under state law (A.R.S.
+13-2927) to knowingly feed wildlife in Pima, Maricopa and Pinal counties, with the exception of birds as well as tree squirrels, which are rare at lower elevations.
+Intentionally feeding wildlife is a crime as it can create a public safety hazard when wildlife are unable to find the meal they’re seeking.

-For tips on minimizing conflicts with wildlife, see www.azgfd.gov/urbanwildlife.
+For more tips on minimizing wildlife conflicts, visit www.azgfd.gov/urbanwildlife.